Bob McAdoo: Coaching/scouting career

-Beginning in 1995, McAdoo has worked 25 years for the Miami Heat.
+Beginning in 1995, McAdoo worked 25 years for the Miami Heat.
 He was an assistant coach for 19 seasons under Pat Riley (1995–2003, 2005–2008), Stan Van Gundy (2003–2005) and Erik Spoelstra (2008–2013), winning three NBA championships.
 He has since worked the last five seasons as a scout and community liaison for Miami.

 McAdoo came to the Heat organization when Pat Riley, who had been his coach for two championship seasons with the Lakers in the 1980s, left the New York Knicks to become the Heat's head coach and GM in 1995.
 Riley quickly reached out to McAdoo to join his coaching staff.

 Personal life

-McAdoo's wife, Charlina, died of cancer in 1991.
+McAdoo's first wife, Charlina, died of cancer in 1991.
 They had four children together - sons Robert III and Russell and his daughter Rita live in New Jersey, while their other son, Ross, lives in Alaska.

 McAdoo and his wife, Patrizia, whom he met while playing professionally in Italy, live in Boca Raton, Florida.
 They have two children.
-Their daughter Rasheeda graduated from Georgia Tech where she played on the tennis team and qualified for The 2017 NCAA Singles Championship.
+Their daughter Rasheeda graduated from Georgia Tech where she played on the tennis team and qualified for the 2017 NCAA Singles Championship.
 She plays professional tennis.
 Their son Ryan is a basketball player at the University of North Carolina.

 In 2010, McAdoo took part in the Basketball Without Borders program in Singapore, which uses sport to create a positive social change in areas of education, health and wellness.
 He also participated in the program in Beijing in 2009 and the NBA Legends Tour to South Africa in 1993, a goodwill mission to promote the NBA.
 McAdoo was also the basketball technical adviser for the 1993 feature film, "The Air Up There", starring Kevin Bacon.

 In 2012, McAdoo was treated for a blood clot in his leg.

 McAdoo's second cousin, Ronnie McAdoo, is the father of James Michael McAdoo, who also played for the Tar Heels basketball team and turned pro in 2014.
+In 2013, former NFL player Ephraim Salaam revealed that he is a nephew of McAdoo.